 The provision of debt impairment and write-off of bad debts for consumer accounts has been determined based on the Debt Write-off Policy of the Municipality.
 For the 2023/24 financial year this amount equates to R 20, 000 million.
 An incentive approach was tabled to council as a motivation to encourage households to maintain their accounts and provide relief on the households.
 A 25% of the indigent debt is written off at the end of the financial year will be implemented, only for those qualifying indigents, not including property rates.
 This approach will motivate households to pay their municipal accounts and have the municipality meet them half way as most of the debt has reached this stage due to lack of credit control in the past.
 This has also given rise to the amendment of the Write Off Policy and the Indigent Policy in relation to the write off that will be permitted limited to the amount budgeted for.
+A methodology will be developed by the municipality to ensure that we comply with all relevant legislation.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate of asset consumption.
-Budget appropriations in this regard total R 25,960 million for the 2023/24 financial year and equates to 16% of the total anticipated expenditure.
+Budget appropriations in this regard total R 25,961 million for the 2023/24 financial year and equates to 16% of the total anticipated expenditure.

 National Treasury's Municipal Budget Circular 123, indicated National Treasury and Eskom's intention to write off debt over a period of 3 years.
 This will have a drastic reduction in the finance costs emanating from interest chargers on the outstanding debt of Eskom.
 This has seen the reduction on finance cost for the 2023/24 financial year being drastically lesser than the 202/23 financial year.
-The budget includes a total of R 0,610 million in relation to finance charges for the 2023/2024 financial year which is the interest charged on the Eskom and Auditor General account accounts.
+The budget includes a total of R 0,611 million in relation to finance charges for the

+2023/2024 financial year which is the interest charged on the Eskom and Auditor General account accounts.
 The municipality has remained committed to paying Eskom account and reducing the arrears on the account.

-Bulk purchases equate to 13% of the total expenditure and are directly informed by the purchase of electricity from Eskom and the increase on bulk supply based on the guideline for NERSA increases.
+Bulk purchases of R 25,770 million equates to 13% of the total expenditure and are directly informed by the purchase of electricity from Eskom and the increase on bulk supply based on the guideline for NERSA increases.
 The expenditures accounts for the 18.32% increase Eskom received and distribution losses which is currently within the norm.
 The municipality made a submission for a tariff change to Eskom as the municipality is currently being billed on Rural Nightsaver, which is more expensive than Rural Miniflex.
 This will reduce our monthly account by 30%.
 The quote for the change of tariff has been paid and the municipality has an agreement with Eskom on the repayment of the deposit of R 8 000 000 which was required, to pay it off over a period of 24 months.
 The reduction in consumption cause by loadshedding has also being factored in.